jbondc/SimplePicker/README.md

 Parameters:

-redRangeId,greenRangeId,blueRangeId should be the ids of HTML5 range controls with min 0, max 255, and step 1.
+*redRangeId*,*greenRangeId*,*blueRangeId* should be the ids of HTML5 range controls with min 0, max 255, and step 1.